radiantlogic-v8/documentation-new/documentation/operations-guide/05-inter-cluster-management.md

 8. Perform any manual migration tasks applicable to your environment.
 Please see the Items Requiring Manual Migration section below for more details.

+>[!note] If you are migrating a sync topology, save the transformation and restart RadiantOne on the target machine.

 ### Items Requiring Manual Migration

 After importing the configuration onto the production server, the following items should be